evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 This differs from many ML or data quality metrics that provide a single value for a column or entire dataset (like accuracy).
 Descriptors give scores at the per-row level, which is useful for debugging—such as finding the shortest responses.

-Evidently computes these extra values for each row and adds them to your evaluated dataset.
+Evidently computes these extra values and adds them to your evaluated dataset.
 Descriptors can be:
 * **Numerical**.
 Stats like text length or sentiment score.
 * **Categorical**.
-Labels like “correct” or “incorrect,” or “true” and “false” for pattern matches or specific conditions.
+Labels like “correct” or “incorrect,” or “true” and “false” for pattern matches.
 * **Strings of text**.
 For example, reasoning generated by an LLM to explain a score.

 You can create Descriptors that use two columns at once, such as measuring the semantic similarity of one text column to another.